-- Next, heat 1 Tbsp. of the oil in a large nonstick skillet over medium-high heat.
-Add broccoli and green onion; cover and cook for 5 minutes, uncovering occasionally to stir.
-Season with a pinch of salt; transfer veggies to a bowl.
+- Next, heat 1 Tbsp. of the oil in a large nonstick skillet over medium-high.
+Add broccoli; cover and cook 5 minutes, uncovering occasionally to stir.
+Add green onion and season with a pinch of salt; cook 1 more minute, uncovered; transfer veggies to a bowl.

 - Heat remaining 1 Tbsp. oil in pan.
 Pour in whisked eggs and cook, stirring constantly, with a rubber spatula for 30 to 45 seconds, until just cooked through.

-- Add rice and soy sauce mixture to pan; toss to combine.
+- Add rice and soy sauce mixture; toss to combine.
 Cook, undisturbed, until rice is slightly crisped on one side, about 3 to 5 minutes.

-- Return broccoli and green onion to skillet, and stir in edamame.
+- Return broccoli and green onion to pan, and stir in edamame.
 Toss well to combine; remove from heat.

 - Next, prepare turmeric-tahini sauce by combining tahini, vinegar, turmeric, sugar, sesame oil, and salt in a bowl; stir with a whisk.
 Gradually whisk in up to 2½ Tbsp. warm water to reach desired consistency.

-- Divide fried rice evenly into each of 4 bowls and drizzle turmeric-tahini sauce evenly overtop.
+- Divide fried rice evenly into each of 4 bowls and drizzle with turmeric-tahini sauce.
 Garnish with sesame seeds and additional green onion or fresh basil, if desired.